4 practical principles of high-quality database integration tests in Go

 Implementation

 We have some common theoretical ground.
-But nobody pays us for being the master of theory of programming.
+But nobody pays us for being masters of programming theory.
 Let’s go to some practical examples that you can implement in your project.

 Let’s start with the repository pattern that I described in the previous article.
-You don’t need to read the rest of the articles from the series, but it’s a good idea to check at least the previous one.
-It will be much more clear for you how our repository implementation is working.
+You don’t need to read the rest of the articles in the series, but it’s a good idea to check at least the previous one.
+It will make it much clearer how our repository implementation works.

 Note